-The OfficeServ 7200 system allows up to 5 systems using QSIG over PRI or 99 systems using QSIG over IP to be networked together with a high level of feature integration.
-The networked systems may be any combination of OfficeServ 100, OfficeServ 500, and OfficeServ 7200 systems running V2.46 or higher software.
+The OfficeServ 7400 system allows up to 42 systems using QSIG over PRI or 99 systems using QSIG over IP to be networked together with a high level of feature integration.
+The networked systems may be any combination of OfficeServ 100, OfficeServ 500, OfficeServ 7200, and OfficeServ 7400 systems (OS 100, OS 500, and OS 7200 running V.2.48 or higher and OS 7400 running V3.31 or higher software).
 The physical connection between systems can be an IP network or proprietary PRI connection using Samsung's proprietary version of QSIG, called SPNet.
 If PRI connection is used, the maximum number of nodes may be limited by the maximum number of TEPRI cards that can be installed.